WindhoverLabs/yamcs-deploy/README.md

 cd yamcs-deploy
 source ./installl_yamcs
 ```
+This script is known to work on `Ubuntu 20.04.1 LTS`.

 **NOTE**: The script __must__ be sourced, otherwise the PATH variable will not keep its value
 and users will not be able to invoke YAMCS from anywhere on their system.